SimonDedman/gbm.auto/README.md

 then grown to add subsequent species starting from the most conservationally at-risk species, resulting in one MPA map per species, and a multicolour MPA map of all.
-All maps list the percentage of the avoidvariables total that is overlapped by the MPA in the map legend.
+All maps list the percentage of the avoid-variables total that is overlapped by the MPA in the map legend.

 ------------------------------------------------------------------------